ReactiveXYZ-Dev/um-weblogin/README.md

 ```

 ### Advanced example
-With an authencated requests session, although it's now very straightfoward to access U-M resources (e.g. lecture recording, mcommunity etc), it requires just a little bit more effort to be able to access third party sites that uses U-M SSO and SAML to authenticate into their sites (e.g. Canvas).
+With an authenticated requests session, although it's now very straightfoward to access U-M resources (e.g. lecture recording, mcommunity etc), it requires just a little bit more effort to be able to access third party sites that uses U-M SSO and SAML to log into their sites (e.g. Canvas).
 In this example, I will show you how to use your U-M session to get into your personal canvas page:

 ```python
 from auth import Authenticator